temach/reports/FIA-Lab-1-PXE-Booting.md

 For reference below is a screenshot showing the version of KaliLinux guest that was used for this lab.
 ![](https://i.imgur.com/8ORez1h.png)

 With everything ready its now important to understand what is PXE and the details of how it works.
-In my opinion the best overview is presented in the official document that describes PXE, source: http://www.pix.net/software/pxeboot/archive/pxespec.pdf
+In my opinion the best overview is presented in the document that describes PXE, source: http://www.pix.net/software/pxeboot/archive/pxespec.pdf

 To setup the PXE service I plan to use two packages: dnsmasq for DHCP+TFTP and pxelinux for the PXE.